 What accommodations are available at the primitive camp?

-Be sure you can be comfortable with these living conditions before you apply to our classes or make other arrangements.
+Be sure you can be comfortable with these living conditions before you apply to our classes.

 The town of Twisp is 12 miles away.
 It has a grocery store, a health-food store, thrift shop, a public library with internet access, a laundry facility with showers, a post office, a food bank, a couple of gas stations, a play theater, and often live music.

 You are responsible for your own sleeping gear.
-Bring a tent, a sleeping bag, a thermarest, a tarp, etc; whatever you need to remain comfortable regardless of the weather (see notes on climate below).
+Bring a tent, a sleeping bag, a sleeping pad, a tarp, etc; whatever you need to remain comfortable regardless of the weather (see notes on climate below).

 When you sign up for any Living Wild programs you will receive a more comprehensive gear list catered to your specific class.

 Breakfast and dinner are provided during the week-long intensives, bring snacks for lunches and between meals.